GAsNA/cluster-monitoring/README.md

 - Responsive ticket
 - Button "add ..." on admin page will be in separated component

-- Pagination / limit on get routes
+- Pagination / limit on get routes (with max values)
     - Implementation in front (do not get all tickets at once for example)

 ### Questions